Powerlearnproject/se-day1-assignment-Whitney-coded/README.md

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

--**Software Developer**- developing applications,programs and systems using programming languages and frameworks.
+ **Software Developer**- developing applications,programs and systems using programming languages and frameworks.
  - maintaining and updating software to keep it functional.
  -collaborating with other team members to ensure best practice when developing software.
  - reporting to the project manager about the progress of the software development.
  -
--**Quality Assurance Engineer**- collaborate with stakeholders to understand and clarify software requirement.
+ **Quality Assurance Engineer**- collaborate with stakeholders to understand and clarify software requirement.
  - create development standards and procedures for the programmers to follow -confirm that the software meets the requirement before deployment.
  -analyse the product to identify bugs and suggest changes to make them more efficient.